Yes, that's yourself you just got a whiff of. You're not that sweet-smelling little kid anymore.

 You may want to use a deodorant or antiperspirant.
 Antiperspirants suppress the production of sweat by plugging the sweat glands.
 Many of them include aluminum salts, which some people think may be linked to health problems.
 Deodorants fight the bacteria rather than suppressing the sweat.
 They may also include scent.
 Read the directions --some products, for example, work better while you sleep.

-For more information on adolescent skin care, see the links on the next page.
+For more information on adolescent skin care, see the links below.

 - "Acne."
 Mayo Clinic.
 (Accessed May 17, 2010)http://www.mayoclinic.com/health/acne/DS00169

 - "Acne."
 The Journal of the American Medical Association., Vol. 292, No. 6, Aug.
 11, 2004.
 (Accessed May 17, 2010)http://jama.ama-assn.org/cgi/content/full/292/6/764

 - American Medical Association Family Medical Guide.
 Fourth Edition.
 "Adolescent Health."
 John Wiley & Sons, Inc. Hoboken, N.J., 2004.

 - Goldman, David R., and Horowitz, David A. "American College of Physicians Complete Home Medical Guide."
 DK Publishing, Inc. New York, 2003.